DrRoad/ellisp.github.io/_posts/2017-08-19-quantiles-gini.md

 ## A better method for Gini from deciles?

-In retrospect I should have stopped there; after all, there is hardly any difference between 0.32 and 0.34; probably much less than the sampling error from the survey.
+Maybe I should have stopped there; after all, there is hardly any difference between 0.32 and 0.34; probably much less than the sampling error from the survey.
 But I wanted to explore if there were a better way.
 The method I chose was to:

-- choose a log-normal distribution that would generate the 10 decile averages we have;
+- choose a log-normal distribution that would generate (close to) the 10 decile averages we have;
 - simulate individual-level data from that distribution; and
 - estimate the Gini coefficient from that simulated data.